Ankr-network/ankr-docs/pages/staking/liquid-staking/avax/faq.md

-### Which wallets are compatible with the ankrAVAX tokens?
+### Which wallets are compatible with the ankrAVAX (ex-aAVAXc) tokens?

-aAVAXb/aAVAXc is an ERC-20 token that is compatible with Ethereum-based wallets like MetaMask.
+ankrAVAX (ex-aAVAXc) is an ERC-20 token that is compatible with Ethereum-based wallets like MetaMask.

 ### Are there any docs about the AVAX staking and how I set up my wallet etc.?